 Changes in the following categories need to be reviewed:

-A Job Hazard Analysis is a technique that focuses on job tasks as a way to identify hazards before they occur.
+A Job Hazard Analysis is a good technique that focuses on job tasks as a way to identify hazards and unsafe practices before they cause injuries or illnesses.
 It focuses on the relationship among the worker, the task, the tools, and the work environment.
 Ideally, after you identify uncontrolled hazards, you will take steps to eliminate or reduce them to an acceptable risk level.

 A JHA should be conducted for all hazardous jobs/procedures to determine potential hazards and identify methods to reduce exposure to those hazards at construction worksites.
 Here are the steps in a basic JHA:

 Click here to see a sample JHA.

 You can learn more about conducting a JHA in Course 706.